Mugamoodi: Post-production

 Post-production for the film begin once the film completed its shooting and went for several months as the film involved extensive computer graphics and visual effects.
 A Los Angeles-based firm handled special effects of the film.

 The final copy of the film was ready by mid August 2012, and was submitted to the Central Board of Film Certification (CBFC) that month.
 On 21 August 2012, the film received a U certificate from the Censor Board, with a finalized runtime of 162 minutes.

 Music

 Mugamoodis score and soundtrack were composed by K, who had worked on Mysskin's previous venture Yuddham Sei as well.
 The soundtrack features eleven tracks, including a number of instrumentals.
 The soundtrack album was released on 1 August 2012 at Sathyam Cinemas; it was presented by Vijay and received by Kannada actor Puneeth Rajkumar.

 Marketing

 The first look and trailer launch of Mugamoodi took place on 29 June 2012 at Sathyam Cinemas, Chennai.
 The trailer was launched by Suriya and received by N. Lingusamy while the first look was released by Suriya and Gautham Vasudev Menon.

 Release

 Theatrical

 The film was released worldwide screens on 31 August 2012.
 The film was dubbed and released in Telugu as Mask and in Hindi as Mahabali Ek Super Hero.

-Mugamoodi was released in over 500 screens in Tamil Nadu, and also opened in neighbouring states in good number of screens as well as in northern parts of India including Delhi and Mumbai.
-The film was released simultaneously in Sri Lanka, Malaysia, Singapore, Canada, United Kingdom, US and other parts of the world.
+Mugamoodi was released in over 600 screens worldwide, with 23 in Chennai alone.